 Things to consider when buying a bombilla

-There are two main aspects to consider when buying a bombilla: the material and the shape.
+There are two main aspects to consider when purchasing a bombilla: the material and the shape.

 In terms of shape, that will depend entirely on the type of mate you want to drink.
-Chimarraos have their own type of bombilla, and we have also mentioned which ones work best for sweet and ‘bitter’ mate.
+Chimarraos have a distinct bombilla, and we have also mentioned which ones work best for a sweet and ‘bitter’ mate.

-In relation to the material, in this article, we have focused on cane and metal bombillas.
+Concerning the material, in this article, we have focused on cane and metal bombillas.
 We advise against buying bombillas cane or even wood bombillas because they are hard to clean and they are prone to mold formation.
-We also advise against buying glass bombillas due to their fragility.
+We also advise against purchasing glass bombillas due to their fragility.

-Metal bombillas are made with a variety of materials, combination and proportions.
-Gold, silver, copper, lead, tin, stainless steel, bronze, iron and alpaca.
+Metal bombillas are made with a variety of materials, combinations, and proportions.
+A few include gold, silver, copper, lead, tin, stainless steel, bronze, iron, and alpaca.
 However, not all have the same quality.

 We recommend not buying tin or iron bombillas because they absorb and transfer heat.
 Furthermore, some of these are covered with a copper cyanide plating and nickel plating.
 With time, they start to break up and are ingested, altering the taste of the mate but also being harmful.
 We do recommend buying silver, stainless steel and alpaca – they are resistant, durable and do not transfer as much heat as the others.

 Just like with mate gourds, or even more so, bombillas are meant to last a lifetime.